kishorekrrish/sfdc-website/_posts/2019-10-12-custom-lookup-aura.md

 date: '2019-10-12T22:25:00.000-07:00'
 categories: [ Lightning, Apex ]
 permalink: /2019/05/custom-lookup-component-in-salesforce.html
-description: Custom Lookup Component in Salesforce Lightning.
-When using look up in salesforce lightning components, Salesforce doesn't provide any specific input tag that renders Look-up field UI.<lightning:inputField /> tag which can render look up automatically, can only be used in <lightning:recordEditForm/> <lightning:recordForm /> <lightning:recordViewForm/> So for this reason we have build a custom Look-up component.
-The look-up component we are going to build is generic so that it can be re-used, Not object specific Supports multi select and single select Able to pre-populate value.
+description: Salesforce doesn't provide any specific input tag that renders Look-up field in UI.
+The look-up component we are going to build is generic so that it can be re-used and not object specific Supports multi select and single select Able to pre-populate value.
 image: assets/images/look-up-aura.png
 toc: true
 author: kishore